Your new design will be uploaded in:

 Independent Work

-Features of the working wall:
+Features of the Learning Wall:

-Conceptual: related vocabulary, pictorial and written representations of the specific topic
+Conceptual: related vocabulary, pictorial and written representations of the specific topic.

 Fluency: working examples of fluency questions in the specific topic alongside success criteria required to solve the problem.